 - You should first create a text which needed to be displayed to the user when they encounter this error.
 You can add links to the home page or search page from this excellent text.

-- Next, you have to enter the article ID, which is the last column if you are accessing the overview of the Article Manager overview.
+- Next, you have to enter the article ID.
+This is the last column if you are accessing the overview of the Article Manager overview.
 Say, for example, 999.

 - Set the robots for the article to NOINDEX and NOFOLLOW to avoid Google indexing of the page.